 Do We Still Need Expert Witnesses?

 In light of the increased enthusiasm for ADR and keenness to keep costs low in dispute resolution, will we ever reach a point where we will have ‘had enough of experts’?
-Was our opening question for John Delaney
+Our opening question for expert QS, John Delaney:

-John says no, laypeople have assisted the courts for a very long time.
-The judge, without an expert witness, when deciding complex technical matters, easily has the potential to form an incorrect decision or opinion.
+John says no. There’s a long history of lay people have assisting courts and tribunals.
+A judge, without an expert witness, when deciding complex technical matters, might form an incorrect decision or opinion.
 Due to the nature of adjudication, experts can actually provide great assistance.
 For example, in matters of detail, adjudicators may not have the time to perform a detailed analysis of evidence due to the time-constrained nature of adjudication.
 There are also some pitfalls associated with adjudicators going in and exploring the case themselves, highlighted by courts in the past.

 In Court How Do You Deal with Advocacy that Catches You Unawares?

-George tells us there are three different situations that can occur.
-Overall, careful avoidance of the situation to the extent possible is the best solution, for this, preparation is key.
+Three different situations can occur to catch out an expert according to expert QS, George.
+Careful avoidance of situations (as far as possible) is the best solution.
+For this, preparation is key.
 Good preparation enables you to foresee the sort of points that might be raised and prepare for them adequately.

-You may be asked a question outside of your expertise.
-The rule here is to not be tempted to stray into an area outside your expertise and attempt to answer the question.
-Instead, confirm it is not a point that you can give an opinion on.
-Simply concede that you don’t know or are not appointed to deal with such issues.
-In the event you cannot see the relevance of the question being asked you, don’t enter into an argument over its relevance, try to still go on and answer it.
+An example may be a question outside of your expertise.
+The rule here is to not be tempted to stray into an area outside your expertise or attempt to answer the question.
+Instead, confirm it is not something in your expert remit.
+Concede you don’t know or are not appointed to deal with such issues.
+In the event you cannot see the relevance of the question being asked, don’t enter into an argument over its relevance.
+Try to still go on and answer it.

 If you receive a complicated question be straight forward and say if you require extra time to answer the question.
 Try not to sound overly incisive if it is something that you have doubts over and can’t give an accurate response.